orkilim/TAU-ItayInbal-server/README.md

 __inside .env__:

   PORT- defines the port which the back-end server listens to <br/>
-  UI-HOST- name of the FRONT-END host for when we create the link <br/>
   DB_URL- the connection url from the server-side to the mongoDB form creator database

   to get the connection url (DB_URL), enter the MongoDB platform with the formcreator account